manon-boiteau/vinted-front-LeReacteur/README.md

 ## 🔜 To be continued

 ⇢ Link my own backend to the frontend (at the moment, the backend linked is the one of Le Reacteur)
+⇢ Search bar (not working yet)
+⇢ Page number

 ## 🗝 Installation and usage